axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 String-valued `width` allow to override the intrinsic dimensions of the datepicker.

+#### Note the maximum width of visible elements:

+- 226px as a input field
+- 260px if you use it inline

+#### Allowed values:

 `auto`: Default.
 Sets the fully width of parent element.
 `90%`: Sets percentage value of width of parent element.
-`300`: Sets px value of width of parent element.
+`200`: Sets px value of width of parent element.
 Note that missing `px` is added to numeric values automatically.

 ### height